TikTok creators fear economic blow of US ban

 “There is definitely a different vibe on TikTok versus YouTube or Instagram,” said Chaudhary.

-“TikTok has a lot more humour in it and a lot more creativity than I see happening on Instagram.”
+“TikTok has a lot more humor in it and a lot more creativity than I see happening on Instagram.”

-“My favourite part about TikTok is, it feels almost like you’re on a FaceTime call with your friend,” Rehman said.
+“My favorite part about TikTok is, it feels almost like you’re on a FaceTime call with your friend,” Rehman said.

 “It feels really raw and authentic.”